 The "Tivoli Lights" criss crossing the streets makes it feel like you're going to a special party and set the mood for a fun evening.

-SPECIAL FEATURE!
 Gourmet Food Trucks.
 This 1st Thursday, Mobile Food Vendors greet you through out the Downtown.
 The Food Trucks are located on 6th, 7th and Mesa Streets!
 New Trucks will be Downtown along with some of your favorites from previous 1st Thursdays.

 The free one hour First Thursday Artwalk Tour features a different itinerary each month, highlighting the diverse talents of local and visiting artists in open studios, and galleries in the Arts District of Downtown San Pedro.

-1st Thursday Artwalk September 4, 2014 Flyer & Map to use as your guide.
-(Adobe Acrobat PDF File 853 KB)
+Please download and print the 1st Thursday Artwalk July 2, 2015 Flyer & Map to use as your guide.
+(Adobe Acrobat PDF File 821 KB)